jumpbytehq/angular-query-builder/readme.md

 This was inspired by: https://github.com/kindohm/knockout-query-builder

-**Update:** The conditions and fields can be passed as attributes to the query-builder directive (check the updated example in index.html).
+**Update:** The conditions (optinal) and fields can be passed as attributes to the query-builder directive abd also query-config object is returned to query-json attribute.(check the updated example in index.html).